randy408/libspng/README.md

 ## Motivation

-The goal is to provide a fast PNG library with a simpler API than [libpng](https://github.com/glennrp/libpng/blob/libpng16/png.h).
+The goal is to provide a fast PNG library with a simpler API than [libpng](https://github.com/glennrp/libpng/blob/libpng16/png.h), it outperforms the reference implementation in common use cases.

 ## Performance